LDLDL/cfddns/readme.en.md

 If when you run the install_as_service.sh and got some errors, Please search how to install systemd service with your system name. and copy the cfddns.service to your systemd folder.

-If it display the python3 is not exist, you can try to modify the python3's path which in cfddns.service
+If it display the python3 is not exist, you can try to modify the python3's path which in cfddns.service.
+There must be input full path of python3.
+Some system can run with relative path but to keep it stable, full path is recommend.